bit-shift-io/text-rpg/README.md

 Copy config.example.yml and rename to config.yml.
 Set up the config.yml as required.

+If you have no rooms specified the bot will respond in ALL rooms.

 ## Docker

 To Build: ```docker build --progress=plain -t text-rpg .```